2203juan/Thesis_Scripts/README.md

 To look for the best model GUI prediction , please build and run the docker image hosted in this repo: https://github.com/2203juan/LeishPredict-web

+add also the dataset shared with you into core_app folder

 it exposes the web app into port 5000.